4L18/Udacity-Building-Your-Own-Private-Blockchain/README.md

     "message": "Block Not Found"
 }
 ```
-If the index provided is not a number the call will return:
+If the height provided is not a number the call will return:
 **Code:** 400 Not Found
 **Content:**
 ```